janl/mustache.js/README.md

 ### Variables

 The most basic tag type is a simple variable.
-A `{{name}}` tag renders the value of the `name` key in the current context.
+A `{{name}}` tag renders the value of the `name` key in the context of its containing object.
 If there is no such key, nothing is rendered.

 All variables are HTML-escaped by default.
 If you want to render unescaped HTML, use the triple mustache: `{{{name}}}`.
 You can also use `&` to unescape a variable.